 - Code Geass: Paladins of Voltron: Lloyd's reaction to seeing the Blue Lion is... interesting, to say the least, and even this pales in comparison to when he first beholds Voltron in all his glory.

-- Code Prime - R1: Rebellion: Lloyd's reaction to seeing Cybertronians in their robot forms is...interesting, to say the least.
+- Code Prime: Lloyd's reaction to seeing Cybertronians in their robot forms is...interesting, to say the least.

-- Yellow Overdrive Power Ranger Ronny seemed to get quite hot and bothered when she saw the zords her team were going to be driving.
-The fans, of course, latched on to her "zordgasm", and soon put her in a Cargo Ship (with drills, after she had a similar reaction to the Drill Blaster in a later episode).
+- Power Rangers Operation Overdrive: Yellow Overdrive Power Ranger Ronny seems to get quite hot and bothered when she sees the zords that her team are going to be driving.
+The fans, of course, latched on to her "zordgasm", and soon put her in a Cargo Ship (with drills, after she has a similar reaction to the Drill Blaster in a later episode).

 - Stephen Fry has a nerdgasm in this video after spotting a Tesla Roadster in traffic and hearing how big of a touchscreen the new Model S will have in the dash.
 During his second appearance in the "Star In A Reasonably-Priced Car" segment on Top Gear (UK), he got more than a little excited while driving his fast lap and Jeremy asked him if he'd had a crisis.